How do I use Harvest and Forecast to view estimates vs actuals?

 To compare what you’ve planned versus what actually happened, you can start with the project’s Hours per week graph.

 Tracked hours from Harvest appear in black and scheduled hours (i.e. estimated hours) from Forecast appear in gray.
 This allows you to see trends at a glance, as well as get a sense of when you’re on track and when things didn’t quite go according to your expectations.

-Want to find out more about a specific week and see specific amounts per person?
-The answer lies beneath the graphs, in the Team Table.
+If you want to find out more about a specific week and see specific amounts per person, you can use the Team tab beneath the progress graph.
 The Team tab will show you the number of hours tracked by each teammate, the amount they were forecasted, and the difference between the two.
 By default, you’ll see a view of the lifetime of the project, but you can narrow the timeframe as needed.

 Did you find this article helpful?